ldruizsan/ldruizsan/README.md

 ## About me

+- Love to explore new concepts and re-live the thrill of learning

 - I speak Spanish and English and can read a bit of German

 - I have a bachelor's and master's degrees in Chemical Engineering